nav-research/medentail-min/code/README.md

 ## Notes

-This is an explicit, worst-case formulation of the *MedEntail* metric named in prior work (Nasimov et al., 2025), grounded in NLI-based faithfulness evaluation (Laban et al., 2022, *SummaC*).
-The contribution emphasized here is the worst-case (minimum) aggregation, `ME_min`.
+The name *MedEntail* originates in prior work (Nasimov et al., 2025), which introduces the term without a public formulation.
+This package provides the first explicit, worst-case implementation of the metric under that name, grounded in NLI-based faithfulness evaluation (Laban et al., 2022, *SummaC*).

 ## License